ncihtan/htan_missing_manual/access_controlled/CDS_access.md

 The [CDS Portal](https://dataservice.datacommons.cancer.gov/), within NCI's Cancer Research Data Commons (CRDC), provides an interface to filter and select data from a variety of NCI programs, including controlled-access, primary sequence data from the Human Tumor Atlas Network (HTAN).

+# DRS Manifest Files

+To access data via CDS, first generate a CDS Data Repository Service (DRS) manifest containing the files you would like to obtain.
+DRS manifests are CSV files and require at minimum the **name** and **drs_uri** of each file of interest.
+For HTAN data, DRS manifests can be generated in one of three ways:

+1. CDS Portal
+2. HTAN Data Portal
+3. Google BigQuery (Coming Soon!)

+## 1. Generating a Manifest File from the CDS Portal

-In order to access these HTAN data within the [CDS Portal](https://dataservice.datacommons.cancer.gov/), navigate to the portal in a web browser and click on the **Explore CDS Data** button on the landing page.
+In order to access HTAN imaging data within the [CDS Portal](https://dataservice.datacommons.cancer.gov/), navigate to the portal in a web browser and click on the **Explore CDS Data** button on the landing page.

 <p align="center"><img width="364" alt="1" src="https://github.com/ncihtan/htan_missing_manual/assets/123744798/40aff1af-a58f-49dc-9253-6ee5e67ef419">
 </p>

 &nbsp;

-On the Data Explorer page, expand the STUDY section on the left sidebar, scroll down, and check the box next to **Human Tumor Atlas (HTAN) primary sequence data**.
+On the Data Explorer page, expand the STUDY section on the left sidebar, scroll down, and check the box next to **Human Tumor Atlas (HTAN) imaging data**.

 <p align="center"><img width="891" alt="Figure 2" src="https://github.com/ncihtan/htan_missing_manual/assets/123744798/4a3b97f6-97d6-4c99-b782-88c9a8a74fba"></p>